pip-services/pip-services-docs/content/en/dart/expressions/calculator/expression_calculator.md

 - **returns**: bool - returns the flag to turn on auto-creation.

-Sets the flag to turn on auto-creation of variables for specified expression.
+Sets the flag to turn on auto-creation of variables for a specified expression.

 > set autoVariables(bool value)